 Soft and chewy, moist and tender, these vegan oatmeal raisin cookies are made with nothing but healthy ingredients.
-Made with mashed banana and coconut oil instead of butter or shortening and sweetened with maple syrup, these sugar-free flourless cookies are the perfect guilt-free snack (or breakfast!).
+Made with mashed banana and coconut oil instead of butter or shortening and naturally sweetened, these sugar-free flourless cookies are the perfect guilt-free snack (or breakfast!).
 These are also gluten-free, egg-free, dairy-free and nut-free.

 Cookies for breakfast?
 Yes, please!
 I mean, who said cookies weren’t supposed to be eaten first thing in the morning?